tcyuan373/vortex_udlppl1/data/README.md

 ## Dataset

 ### 1. Download the dataset
-Download the gist dataset could simply be done via running the download script we provided
+Download the gist dataset could simply be done via running the download script we provided, under the directory /data/perf_data

 ```./download_gist.sh```